astrolabsoftware/fink-science-perf/README.md

 fink_client_register -username julien -group_id julien -mytopics nil -servers 134.158.74.95:24499
 ```

-Trigger a job on the Data Transfer service and download data in your container:
+Trigger a job on the Data Transfer service and download data in your container (July 12 2024 is good to start, only 17k alerts):

 ```bash
 # Change accordingly